DianaNites/cargo-sysroot/README.md

 * Run `cargo install cargo-sysroot`.
 * Run `cargo sysroot` in the working directory of your project.

-This tool will generate a `.cargo/config` for you that looks something like this
+This tool will generate a `.cargo/config` for you that looks something like this.
+This can be disabled via the `--no-config` command-line option, but note that you will then have to tell cargo about your target and sysroot location some other way.

 ```toml
 [build]